DevAgnihotri/MCA_Sem_2/DBMS/Unit 4.md

 | Avoidance  | Dynamically avoid unsafe states (e.g., Banker's algorithm). |

 ---

-### Lock-Based Protocols [Q17]

-**Question 17: Short notes on Lock based Protocols**

-- **Lock-based protocols** are concurrency control mechanisms that use locks to manage access to database items.
-- Types of locks:
-  - **Shared lock (S-lock):** Allows multiple transactions to read a data item but not modify it.
-  - **Exclusive lock (X-lock):** Allows a transaction to both read and modify a data item; no other transaction can access it.
-- **Two-Phase Locking (2PL):**
-  - Transactions acquire all the locks they need (growing phase), then release them (shrinking phase).
-  - Guarantees serializability but may cause deadlocks.

----

 ### Deadlock Prevention Protocols [Q17]

 **Question 17: Short notes on Deadlock prevention protocols**

 - **Deadlock prevention protocols** are techniques to ensure that deadlocks do not occur.
 - Common methods:
-  - **Wait-Die Scheme:** Older transactions may wait for younger ones; younger transactions requesting a lock held by an older one are aborted.
-  - **Wound-Wait Scheme:** Older transactions requesting a lock held by a younger one preempt (wound) the younger one; younger transactions wait for older ones.
+  - **Wait-Die Scheme:** In this method, each transaction gets a timestamp when it starts.
+If an older transaction (with a smaller timestamp) requests a lock held by a younger transaction (with a larger timestamp), the older one waits.
+But if a younger transaction requests a lock held by an older one, the younger transaction is aborted ("dies") and restarted later with the same timestamp.
+This prevents deadlock by making sure younger transactions don't wait for older ones.

-  - **Resource Ordering:** Impose a global order on resources and require transactions to request locks in that order.
+  - **Wound-Wait Scheme:** Here, if an older transaction requests a lock held by a younger transaction, the older one "wounds" (forces to abort) the younger transaction, which is then restarted later.
+If a younger transaction requests a lock held by an older one, the younger transaction simply waits.
+This also prevents deadlock by making sure older transactions are not blocked by younger ones.

+  - **Resource Ordering:** In this approach, all resources (like data items or locks) are given a unique order (for example, R1 < R2 < R3).
+Transactions must request locks in this fixed order.
+If a transaction needs multiple resources, it must request them in the order defined.
+This prevents circular waiting, which is a main cause of deadlocks, because transactions cannot wait for resources in a way that forms a cycle.

 ---